DonotDonut/2024-Nasa-Challenge-SpaceApp/README.md

 1) **Open Anaconda and Launch VScode**
 2) Open a termainal in viual studio code and install streamlit, astroquery, and streamlit-drawable-canvas
     * to install astroquery type `pip install astroquery`
+       * astroquery is used to create access NASA database
-    * to install astroquery type `pip install streamlit`
+    * to install streamlit type `pip install streamlit`
-        * pipreqs is used to create a website using python
+        * streamlit is used to create a website using python
-    * to install astroquery type `pip install streamlit-drawable-canvas`
+    * to install streamlit-drawable-canvas type `pip install streamlit-drawable-canvas`
         * streamlit-drawable-canvas is used for drawing on the starchart
     * to install pipreqs type `pip install pipreqs`
         * pipreqs is used to publish the streamlit website